gSchool/js-basic-training/markdown/basic_use_of_functions.md

 - Speak accurately about **calling** and **invoking** functions
 - Speak accurately about **passing** functions **arguments**
 - Be able to **call** a function and pass it **arguments**

+## Self Assessment

+:star: In a text editor, call `console.log` by passing it exactly 3 numerical arguments.

+## Next Steps

+In order to use functions in more ways than simply passing in a number, we now move to a discussion of JavaScript types with a [Crash Course in JavaScript Types](type_crash_course.md), after which we will return to more on the topic of calling functions.

 ## Table of Contents